turbot/steampipe-plugin-aws/docs/tables/aws_route53_resolver_rule.md

 ```

-### List of resolver rule not shared with another account
+### List of resolver rule shared with another account

 ```sql
 select